temporalio/cli/temporalcli/commandsmd/commands.md

 Use the '--env <env name>' option with other commands to point the CLI at a different Temporal Server instance.
 If --env is not passed, the 'default' environment is used.

-### temporal env delete: Delete an environment or environment property.
+### temporal env delete [environment or property]: Delete an environment or environment property.

 `temporal env delete [environment or property]`